Probate Estate and Trust Administration

 Providing for the decedent’s surviving spouse and family

-Reducing the gift or estate tax that result that happen when a person’s property is passed to others either during life or at death
+Reducing the gift or estate tax that result when a person’s property is passed to others either during life or at death

 Both of these principles are interconnected and can be complex.
 If you neglect to plan your estate before your death, your state law will decide.
 Often this can be damaging to both family members and spouse.

 The Estate Planning Lawyers at the King Law Firm make use of the primary vehicles such as Wills and Trusts to assist Clients with their estate planning goals.